MaxGnesi/Blockchain-101/Chapter1.md

-# Understanding Blockchain Technology: A Pocket Guide
+# Chapter 1: Understanding Blockchain Technology
+## Foundations & Investment Landscape

-## Who This Is For
+### Who This Is For

 If you're trading crypto, following Bitcoin's price, or wondering what Ethereum actually *does*—but the technical explanations make your eyes glaze over—this guide is for you.